awsdocs/amazon-personalize-developer-guide/doc_source/bulk-data-import-step.md

    }
    ```

    The dataset import is complete when the status shows as ACTIVE\.
-You can now train the model using the specified dataset\.
+After you import data into an Amazon Personalize dataset, you can analyze it, export it to an Amazon S3 bucket, update it, or delete it by deleting the dataset\.
+For more information, see [Managing data](managing-data.md)\.

-   After you import your data into the relevant datasets in the dataset group, create a solution version by training a model\.
+   After you import your data into the relevant datasets in the dataset group, you can create a solution version \(trained model\)\.
 For more information, see [Creating a solution](training-deploying-solutions.md)\.

 ## Importing bulk records \(AWS SDKs\)<a name="python-import-ex"></a>